kubernetes/community/contributors/design-proposals/sig-cli/dynamic_resource_shortcut_fecth.md

 ### solution 1
 ring1Factory change

-add function/interface in ring1Factory  func ValidResourcesFromDiscoveryClient []ResourceShortcut
+add function/interface in ring1Factory  `func ValidResourcesFromDiscoveryClient []ResourceShortcut`

-change functions ResourceShortFormFor and ResourceAliases use ValidResourcesFromDiscoveryClient returned values to lookup shortcuts, if len(ResourceShortcut)== 0means fetch from server faild, use  ResourcesShortcutStatic
+change functions `ResourceShortFormFor` and `ResourceAliases` use `ValidResourcesFromDiscoveryClient` returned values to lookup shortcuts, if `len(ResourceShortcut)== 0` means fetch from server faild, use  ResourcesShortcutStatic